-The Parkside Pedestrian Bridge will provide safe, well-lit, disabilities-accessible pedestrian travel between neighborhoods and a local Metro station now separated by DC 295 and two sets of railroad tracks just north of the Benning Road interchange.
+The Parkside Pedestrian Bridge will provide safe, well-lit, disabilities-accessible pedestrian travel between neighborhoods and a local Metrorail station now separated by DC 295 and two sets of railroad tracks just north of the Benning Road interchange.

 On the west, or Kenilworth Terrace side, the bridge will touch down on public property but travel through the private property of the Parkside development with stairs and a roughly 350-foot-long disabilities-accessible ramp.

 On the east, or Minnesota Avenue side, it will touch down and travel through both public and Washington Metropolitan Area Transportation Authority (WMATA) property with stairs and a roughly 350-foot long disabilities-accessible ramp.

 The project is being conducted in partnership with real estate developer City Interests, which is funding up to $3 million of the cost of the bridge and providing a 45-foot-wide property easement for west-side stairs and ramp.